Tips To Keep Bugs Out of AC Unit

 Your experience with bugs will depend on where you live in the U.S. If your house is in an area with a high number of crawling bugs, then you might want to keep your air conditioner in an area of your home that is less prone to bugs.
 You can do this by moving the AC to another room or changing its location.
 Finally, after moving the air conditioner, ensure that all the spaces around it are sealed.

 Bugs and air conditioning are not words you would want mentioned in the same sentence.
 With these tips and tricks, however, you can maintain your comfort as well as protect your home from bugs.
 At Mike Bryant Heating & Cooling, we can help you eradicate the bug entry points through our various solutions.
-In addition, we offer services such as heating and cooling repair, installation and maintenance services to Olathe and Kansas City residents.
+In addition, we offer HVAC services such as heating and cooling repair, installation and AC maintenance services to Olathe and Kansas City residents.
 For help with bugs or any other home comfort services, call us at Mike Bryant Heating & Cooling, and get help today.